Malta: Independence and Republic

-Malta achieved its independence as the State of Malta on 21 September 1964 (Independence Day) after intense negotiations with the United Kingdom, led by Maltese Prime Minister George Borġ Olivier.
-Under its 1964 constitution, Malta initially retained Queen Elizabeth II as Queen of Malta and thus head of state, with a governor-general exercising executive authority on her behalf.
-In 1971, the Malta Labour Party led by Dom Mintoff won the general elections, resulting in Malta declaring itself a republic on 13 December 1974 (Republic Day) within the Commonwealth, with a president as head of state.
+Malta achieved its independence as the State of Malta on 21 September 1964 (Independence Day).
+Under its 1964 constitution, Malta initially retained Elizabeth II as Queen of Malta and thus head of state, with a governor-general exercising executive authority on her behalf.
+In 1971, the Malta Labour Party led by Dom Mintoff won the general elections, resulting in Malta declaring itself a republic on 13 December 1974 (Republic Day) within the Commonwealth.
 A defence agreement was signed soon after independence, and after being re-negotiated in 1972, expired on 31 March 1979 (Freedom Day).
-Upon its expiry, the British base closed down and all lands formerly controlled by the British on the island were given up to the Maltese government.
-In the aftermath of the departure of the remaining British troops from the island in 1979 the country intensified its participation in the Non-Aligned Movement.
+Upon its expiry, the British base closed and lands formerly controlled by the British were given to the Maltese government.

+In the aftermath of the departure of the remaining British troops in 1979, the country intensified its participation in the Non-Aligned Movement.
 Malta adopted a policy of neutrality in 1980.
+In that same year, three of Malta's sites, including the capital Valletta, were inscribed on the UNESCO World Heritage List.
 In 1989, Malta was the venue of a summit between US President George H. W. Bush and Soviet leader Mikhail Gorbachev, their first face-to-face encounter, which signalled the end of the Cold War.

-On 16 July 1990, Malta, through its foreign minister, Guido de Marco, applied to join the European Union.
-After tough negotiations, a referendum was held on 8 March 2003, which resulted in a favourable vote.
-General Elections held on 12 April 2003, gave a clear mandate to the Prime Minister, Eddie Fenech Adami, to sign the treaty of accession to the European Union on 16 April 2003 in Athens, Greece.

-Malta joined the European Union on 1 May 2004.
-Following the European Council of 21–22 June 2007, Malta joined the eurozone on 1 January 2008.
+Malta International Airport was inaugurated and became fully operational on 25 March 1992, boosting the local aircraft and tourism industry.
+A referendum on joining the European Union was held on 8 March 2003, with 53.65% in favour.
+Malta joined the European Union on 1 May 2004 and the eurozone on 1 January 2008.

 Politics

-National

 Malta is a republic whose parliamentary system and public administration are closely modelled on the Westminster system.

-Malta had the second-highest voter turnout in the world (and the highest for nations without mandatory voting), based on election turnout in national lower house elections from 1960 to 1995.
+The unicameral parliament is made up of the president of Malta and the House of Representatives (Kamra tad-Deputati).